jmikedupont2/formal.land/blog/2024-05-10-translation-of-python-code.md

     elif ...
 ```

 We have the current number of indentation levels in the `indent` variable.
-We use the flag `is_with_paren` to know whether we should add parenthesis around the current expression, in case it is the sub-expression of another one.
+We use the flag `is_with_paren` to know whether we should add parenthesis around the current expression if it is the sub-expression of another one.

 We apply the `node.op` operator on the two parameters `node.left` and `node.right`.
 For example, the translation of the Python code `1 + 2` will be: